rockwotj/rosefire/README.md

 ### A Note About Security

-**IMPORTANT:** Because token generation requires your Secret, you should only generate tokens on *trusted servers*.
+**IMPORTANT:** Because token verifier requires your secret, you should only verifiy tokens on *trusted servers*.
 Never embed your Secret directly into your application and never share your Secret with a connected client.
+Only your registry token is safe to share with clients.

 ### Python